Table Of Contents_

 Our #1 pick as the best universal remote app without any extra hardware required is the Smart IR Remote ($6.99) app from Color Tiger.
+With this app, you won’t ever need to find your lost TV remote again.
 It’s a customizable app, making it easy to control your TV, settop box, and other smart home devices in exactly the manner you need.
 It also requires only 13MB of storage space, which is great for those who’d rather fill their smartphone storage capacity with photos than memory-hogging apps.
+This universal remote app will make it easy to use one remote for all of your television needs making it one of the top-rated universal remotes.

 If you prefer the idea of using the physical universal remote – such as our #1 pick, the Logitech Harmony Home Control – then you’re in luck, as many such remotes also include an app, allowing you to use your smartphone instead of the physical remote control.
 But sticking with an app only, and using your smartphone as the your remote will be a cheaper option than a physical universal remote, though tactical response will be greatly reduced (i.e. not buttons).